oracle-livelabs/apex/rag-apex-app/3-utilize-rag-apex-app/utilize-rag-apex-app.md

-# Build a RAG Chatbot using Low-Code APEX
+# Build an Upload and Ingest for AI Agent using Low-Code APEX

 ## Introduction

-This lab walks the user
+This lab walks the user through the process of building an APEX and completing the first half of the application - the Upload & Ingest functionality.
+Using the OCI REST Data Source of Object Storage, the user can see what is in the Bucket that ther knowledge base will be trained on.
+By executing a process to trigger the Ingest, the AI Agent will be trained on the newest data loaded.

 Estimated time - 45 minutes